dice-project/DICE-Configuration-BO4CO/deploy/maci64/readme.txt

        ./run_main.sh <mcr_directory> <argument_list>

-    at Linux or Mac command prompt. <mcr_directory> is the directory where version 9.0 of the MATLAB Runtime is installed or the directory where MATLAB is installed on the machine. <argument_list> is all the arguments you want to pass to your application.
+    at Linux or Mac command prompt. <mcr_directory> is the directory where version 8.5 of the MATLAB runtime is installed or the directory where MATLAB is installed on the machine. <argument_list> is all the arguments you want to pass to your application.
 For example,

-    If you have version 9.0 of the MATLAB Runtime installed in /mathworks/home/application/v90, run the shell script as:
+    If you have version 8.5 of the MATLAB runtime installed in /mathworks/home/application/v85, run the shell script as:

-       ./run_main.sh /mathworks/home/application/v90
+       ./run_main.sh /mathworks/home/application/v85

     If you have MATLAB installed in /mathworks/devel/application/matlab, run the shell script as:

        ./run_main.sh /mathworks/devel/application/matlab
 -MCRInstaller.zip
-   -if end users are unable to download the MATLAB Runtime using the above
+   -if end users are unable to download the MATLAB runtime using the above
     link, include it when building your component by clicking the "Runtime downloaded from web" link in the Deployment Tool -The Macintosh bundle directory structure main.app